Date of Award

 It appears that trait SO, specifically Surveillance, may interact with fitspiration and text in different ways to affect strength and flexibility exercise.
 Surprisingly, for state SO, there was no difference between images when text was included.
 When text was absent, the objectifying images resulted in higher levels of state SO compared to less objectified images.
 These findings suggest that fitspiration does not necessarily increase exercise, but appears to have an impact on SO in different ways.

 Chasler, Julia Kathryn, "Fitspiration: Empowering or Objectifying?
 The Effects of Fitspiration and Self-Objectification on Exercise Behavior" (2016).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1376.